Speech, Language, and Orofacial Myofunctional Therapy

 People who stutter show large and significantly different intervention effects when compared to those not receiving intervention.
 SLPs who specialize in stuttering can help not only children but young adults and even older adults make significant progress toward fluency (Stuttering Foundation of America)

 SLPs help individuals with aphasia relearn how to use language or develop alternative means of communication.
-They work to help develop problem-solving and social skills needed to cope with the after-effects of a stroke
+They work to help develop problem-solving, language necessary for activities of daily living, and social skills needed to cope with the after-effects of a stroke

 let's chat